pranavmulaye08/sensor-fault-detection/README.md

 # sensor-fault-detection
-Based on the aps reading we have to classify whether the fault is due to aps system or not.
+Based on the aps(air pressure system) reading we have to classify whether the fault is due to aps system or not.